menu

 For a small village, there is also a high proportion of single, often educated, people living in South Nyack.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to South Nyack.

-In South Nyack, a lot of people use the train to get to work every day though South Nyack is a relatively small village.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small village, South Nyack has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Demographics